The Emergence of the Hexagonal Lattice in Two-Dimensional Wigner Fragments

 In practical calculations we have to project the Hartree-Fock equations onto a basis set.
 We use a gaussian basis that is distributed regularly in the Clifford supercell to perform our numerical calculations.
 All gaussians have the same exponent that is adapted to the size of the supercell in such a way to have an overlap between nearest neighbours that is sufficiently large to accurately describe the wave function but not too close to unity, in order to avoid numerical problems due to quasi-linear dependence.
 We have shown that the overlap between nearest neighbours is proportional to the parameter $\xi = \alpha \delta^2$ in which $\alpha$ is the exponent of the gaussian and $\delta$ the nearest neighbour distance between the gaussians~\cite{Brooke_2018}.
 Unless stated otherwise, we used 400 gaussians on a 20$\times$20 grid and $\xi= 0.8$.
 We have implemented our approach in the DALTON software package~\cite{DALTON}.
 All calculations on two-dimensional (2D) Wigner crystals have been performed at a Wigner-Seitz radius $r_s$ equal to $105$.
 This is well above the theoretically predicted value of $r_s = 31$ for the Fermi liquid to Wigner crystal phase transition in two dimensions~\cite{Tanatar_1989,Rapisarda_1996,Drummond_2009}.
-Without loss of generality, we accelerated the convergence of the calculations by adopting the following protocol: 1) we performed a first calculation in which we fix one electron by adding a small positive charge in the origin of the Clifford supercell; 2) we then performed a second calculation without the small positive charge using the density of the first calculation as a starting point.
+We note that there are results obtained in one dimension that suggest that Wigner crystallisation could take place at smaller values of $r_s$.~\cite{Ostili_2021} Without loss of generality, we accelerated the convergence of the calculations by adopting the following protocol: 1) we performed a first calculation in which we fix one electron by adding a small positive charge in the origin of the Clifford supercell; 2) we then performed a second calculation without the small positive charge using the density of the first calculation as a starting point.